How stolen vehicle trends can impact your auto insurance

 What to do if your car is stolen

-After confirming that your car has been stolen, you should contact the police immediately to start the investigation process – you’ll need to give a detailed vehicle explanation, including its make, model, license plate, and VIN, as well as provide information surrounding the criminal event.
+After confirming that your car has been stolen, you should contact the police immediately to start the investigation process – you’ll need to give a detailed vehicle description, including its make, model, license plate, and VIN, as well as provide information surrounding the criminal event.
 The next step is to file a claim with your auto insurer, provided your policy covers you for theft.

 Filing an insurance claim for a stolen vehicle